This page is based on a contribution from Zoran Obradovic.

 - For king ultimo it is good enough for either partner to win the last trick with the called king in it.
 For pagat ultimo, the pagat actually has to win the trick - if not, the bonus is lost even if the trick is won by the partner of the person playing the pagat.

 - If the bonus is not announced, but you play the called king or the pagat to the last trick, you are deemed to be attempting to score the bonus, and you score minus the appropriate bonus if the pagat is beaten, or your side loses the last trick containing the called king.

 - An announced bonus of this type can be lost in three ways:

 - you play the card to the last trick, but it fails to win (or, in the case of the king, your partner also fails to win);

 - your side does not possess the card at all (stranger things have happened!).

-- If the bonus is announced, the side making the announcement is obliged to keep the card until the last trick (if possible).
+- If the bonus is announced, the side making the announcement is obliged to keep the card for as long as they can, subject to the rules of play, saving it until the last trick if possible.

 - It is customary to turn the declared card around or to put it face up on the table, so that other players can see it.